-The Statement of Activities presents a comparison between direct expenses and program revenues for each program or function of the Academy's governmental activities.
+The Statements of Activities present a comparison between direct expenses and program revenues for each program or function of the Academy's governmental activities.
 Direct expenses are those that are specifically associated with a service, program or department and therefore clearly identifiable to a particular function.